 Medications legally prescribed for the resident may be used as directed.
 Any resident in possession of a legally prescribed controlled substance must report such possession to the Employee Health Services Office in the hospital in which the resident is training upon receipt of such prescription.

-A resident who violates this policy must self-report such violations to his/her program director (or the program director’s designee), or the Director of Employee Health Services of the University at Buffalo.
+A resident who violates this policy must self-report such violations to his/her program director (or the program director’s designee), or the Lead Physician, Resident and Fellow Employee Health.
 Residents may also self-report a suspected impairment issue to the Committee for Physicians Health.

 Any resident or faculty member who has reason to believe that a resident possesses, sells, and/or uses any substance in violation of this policy or is otherwise impaired or potentially impaired, shall report such knowledge or evidence to the program director or his/her designee.